usaronchan/usaronchan/README.md

 I am Aaron Chan, an undergraduate student.

 - 🌱 I’m currently learning Go and Rust.
-- 🤔 I've recently been building a set of cryptographic algorithms using Python3 (related to my undergraduate thesis).
 - 💬 Ask me about anything!
 - 📫 How to reach me: [e-mail](mailto:cs.yelling123@passinbox.com)
 - ⚡ Fun fact: I'm a full-time daydreamer, programming for fun.